cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **Section 2.
 Open data advisory group**

-**a.** An open data advisory group shall be chaired by the chief technology officer, or the designee of the chief technology officer, and include open data coordinators from all city agencies.
+**a.** An open data advisory group shall be chaired by the Chief Information Officer, or the designee of the Chief Information Officer, and include open data coordinators from all city agencies.

 **b.** The open data advisory group shall assist DOIT in the creation of the annual open data compliance report required under Section 6.